-The PAC Lab studies attitudes, emotion, and social cognition, examining how people's attitudes and beliefs are structured and how attitude expression is influenced by a variety of situational factors.
-Our approach to research is interdisciplinary, combining ideas and methods from social psychology, political psychology, and cognitive neuroscience.
+The PAC Lab studies attitudes, social cognition, emotion, social identity, and prejudice.
+We examine how people's attitudes and beliefs are structured and how attitude expression is influenced by a variety of situational factors.
+Our approach to research is interdisciplinary, combining ideas and methods from social psychology, political psychology, and social cognitive neuroscience.

 Current Lab Projects